Qile0317/KmerGMA.jl/README.md

 Documentation is deployed at https://qile0317.github.io/KmerGMA.jl

 ## Performance
 The current version of the homology searching `findGenes` function can iterate on average 40 megabases per second.
 So it would take about 80 seconds for the human genome.
+The performance of `findGenes_cluster_mode` slows porportionally to the number of reference sequence clusters, so for 5 clusters it would be 40/5 = 8 megabases/second.

 ## Contributions
 The work was initially begun at Karolinska Institutet, as a side project to the in-progress project ```Discovery of Novel Germline Immunoglobulin alleles``` in which 2 approaches were utilized to expand camelid V(D)J databases.
 Thanks to @murrellb for massive support.
 More information is found at https://github.com/Qile0317/SoFoCompBio22